adamtow/promptkit/docs/English.md

 #### PromptKit Story History

 PromptKit keeps track of where the user is while going through a Story, and provides the ability to go back to any previous point in the Story.

+You can use the `history` Prompt type to display a history menu.
+The Story date will be restored to the exact point in the history.
+Data that was captured after the restore point will be lost.

 ### Calling External Shortcut Shortcuts